 "The biggest advantage to wax lubes is that grit doesn't stick to them.
 Your drive-train remains free of the little sandpaper-like bits that accelerate wear on the chain, cassette cogs and chain-rings.
 So, although I haven't seen any test results, it's possible that your drive-train components will last a bit longer when the chain is properly serviced with a wax lube.
 Another advantage is that you won't get your hands greasy repairing rear flats."
 Jim also points out that paraffin waxes have been around (and popular) for many years, indicating that they perform at least as well as oil based products.

 But the fans of oil based lubes have their proponents and arguments as well.
-This is the in depth scientific approach that is always nice to see.
-In my book data trumps personal anecdotes any day.
+This is the type of in depth scientific approach that I always like to see.
+In my book data trumps personal anecdotes.
 I just ordered my Silca NFS chain lube.

 I found this video a quick primer on chain replacement.
 Especially the simple trick of using a chain de-tensioner (made my own out of an old coat hanger) to help remove the changeable link.